TVR E2E Scenarios — Reference

 H Measure impact of delivery on full content enjoyment Quality Content Completion Rate Requires real broadcast events with large viewer pools

-L Calculate energy/data wasted due to mid-stream exits Cost Efficiency Content Abandonment Points Large-scale energy metering not available in test beds
+L Calculate energy/data wasted due to mid-stream exits Cost Efficiency Content Abandonment Points Large-scale energy metering not available in testbeds

 N Estimate resource cost of longer startup overheads Cost Efficiency Start-up Delay Cost modelling requires full production cost data